 Security orchestration, automation, and response (SOAR) describes a set of capabilities used to protect IT systems from threats.

-SOAR refers to 3 key software capabilities that security teams use: case and workflow management, task automation, and a centralized means of accessing, querying, and sharing threat intelligence.
+SOAR refers to 3 key software capabilities that cybersecurity teams use: case and workflow management, task automation, and a centralized means of accessing, querying, and sharing threat intelligence.
 The term SOAR comes from analyst group Gartner.
 Security analysts also describe SOAR with other terms: IDC refers to the concept as Security Analytics, Intelligence, Response, and Orchestration (AIRO), and Forrester describes the same capabilities as Security Automation and Orchestration (SAO).

 SOAR is usually implemented in coordination with an organization’s Security Operations Center (SOC).
 SOAR platforms monitor threat intelligence feeds and trigger automated responses to security issues, which can help IT teams to quickly and efficiently mitigate threats across numerous complex systems.